aswinpm-ofc/aswinpm-ofc/README.md

 <br>

-## 👨‍💻 About Me
+👨‍💻 About Me

-I'm a developer and creative enthusiast who likes combining technology, design, and problem-solving — from mapping Kerala's chai stalls to modeling how drugs bind to proteins.
-I work across full-stack development, machine learning research, and computational linguistics, and I like the parts of a project most people skip: the CDN bug at 2am, the leaked test set, the last 5% of polish on a UI.
+I'm a developer and creative enthusiast who enjoys combining technology, design, and problem-solving to build things that are useful, interesting, and visually engaging.

+I work across software development, web development, programming, data, and digital content creation.
+I enjoy experimenting with new technologies, turning ideas into working projects, and continuously improving my skills.

+Whether I'm writing code, designing something, editing content, or exploring a new idea, I like to create, experiment, learn, and build

 <br>